These Easy Healthy Fudgy Almond Flour Brownies are gluten free and grain free. They are made using almond flour, cacao powder and coconut sugar.

 Instructions

-- In a large mixing bowl, combine the coconut oil, coconut sugar, vanilla and eggs until smooth.
+- In a bowl, whisk coconut oil, eggs, coconut sugar and vanilla extract.

-- Allow to cool completely before slicing into 9 brownies.
+- Once baked, add flaky sea salt if you would like.
+Allow them to cool completely before slicing into 9 or 16 brownies.

 This nutrition information is an estimate and should not be taken as fact.
 The owner of this website is not liable for this estimation.